AuroraStorm-sw/Inspired-Ink/README.md

 Writing doesn't have to be complicated or up to a certain standard, which I want to offer with Inspired Ink, a basic, age-less, relaxed place to write down whatever creative blurb floating around your head and categorize it the best you can.

 # Agile and User Stories
-The baseline of my User Stories is collected in an Excel file that I then transferred into a GitHub Project that uses an agile approach.
+The baseline of my User Stories is collected in an Excel file that I then transferred into a GitHub Project that uses an agile approach with the help of a Kanban board method.
+This made it easy to visuallize and handle all user stories one at a time and add all details to each story to be set in one place.
 See [Here](https://github.com/users/AuroraStorm-sw/projects/7) for the full project.

-Each User Story comprises an Epic, Acceptance criteria, and several tasks; each User Story is tagged with either "must have" and/or "nice to have".
+Each User Story comprises an Epic, Acceptance criteria, and several tasks; each User Story is tagged accordingly.
 I collected all "must have" and "nice to have" tasks in the same User Story to keep it nice and neat.
 To view all User Stories, please see the above link.

 # Wireframes